EnterpriseDB/tpa/RELNOTES.md

   Formerly TPAexec only used 2ndQuadrant/ansible fork.
-You may choose to use Ansible community instead by using `--use-community-ansible` option during `tpaexec setup`, default will be to use the legacy 2ndQuadrant/ansible fork.
-This will change in a future release, support for 2ndQuadrant/ansible will be dropped and community ansible will become the new default
+You may choose to use Ansible community instead by using `--use-community-ansible` option during `tpaexec setup`.
+Default will still be to use the legacy 2ndQuadrant/ansible fork.
+This will change in a future release, as support for 2ndQuadrant/ansible will be dropped and community ansible will become the new default